Tulsa vs. South Florida NCAA Football Odds, Plays and Insights | October 16, 2021

 Tulsa Stats and Trends

-- The Golden Hurricane have yet to cover the spread this season when favored by 8.5 points or more.
+- The Golden Hurricane have been favored by 8.5 points or more one time this season and have not covered the spread in any of them.

 - Tulsa's games this year have hit the over on all five set point totals.

-- When Tulsa piles up more than 495.4 yards, the team is 1-1 against the spread and 1-1 overall.
+- Tulsa is 1-1 against the spread and 1-1 overall when the team picks up over 495.4 yards.

-- The Golden Hurricane have turned the ball over nine times this season, four more turnovers than the Bulls have forced (5).
+- This year, the Golden Hurricane have turned the ball over nine times, four more than the Bulls' takeaways (5).

 - Find the latest spread and moneyline odds for Tulsa at SISportsbook.